wnosiadek/green-coffee/DOCS.md

 ### drop_duplicates

-    Reads csv data for training and testing, drops samples present in both sets from the testing set, overwrites the testing csv data file
+    Drops data present in the training set from the testing set, then overwrites the latter file

     Adjusts data files prior to use
     To be used after adjust_data